mddazure/azure-route-server-lab/README.md

 The routes preceded by a `B` are sourced from BGP.

-:point_right: Note that the routes marked with `>` in the BGP table above have been copied into the routing table.
+:point_right: Note that only the routes marked with `>`, meaning "best", in the BGP table above have been copied into the routing table.

 Because the lab is built with active-active gateways and VPN connections, and ARS is active-active too, BGP learns two routes for each destination.
 Only one route is selected and placed in the routing table, as determined by the [BGP Best Path Selection Algorithm](https://www.cisco.com/c/en/us/support/docs/ip/border-gateway-protocol-bgp/13753-25.html).
 ```Codes: L - local, C - connected, S - static, R - RIP, M - mobile, B - BGP